williamahartman/Jamepad/README.md

 #### New changes in this fork

+* Uses new rumble API and depreciates the old haptics API.
 * SDL 2.0.9 (or greater) dev libraries must be installed on the system.
-* SDL must have been compiled with "./configure CFLAGS=-fPIC CPPFLAGS=-fPIC"
+* SDL must have been compiled with "./configure CFLAGS=-fPIC CPPFLAGS=-fPIC" (on Linux at least)
 * sdl2-config must be in the path.
 * If you want you could compile your own SDL without video and install it into a local directory, then make some minor changes to JamepadNativesBuild.java to tell it where to find your SDL.
 However we no longer attempt to do this automatically for you.
-* Creating portable binaries for Linux is a minefield at the best of times so we need to do some testing on different Linux systems.
+* Creating portable binaries for Linux is a minefield at the best of times so we need to do some testing on different Linux distros to make sure they work.

 #### A better way to use gamepads in Java

 Jamepad is a library for using gamepads in Java.
 It's based on SDL2 ([here](https://www.libsdl.org/)) and uses jnigen ([more info here](https://github.com/libgdx/libgdx/wiki/jnigen)).
 We also use [this](https://github.com/gabomdq/SDL_GameControllerDB) really nice database of gamepad mappings.

 Other gamepad libraries are missing stuff developers need.
 For most libraries, Xbox 360 controllers on windows are not properly supported.
-The libraries that do support Xbox 360 controllers are not cross platform (or are GPL encumbered).
+The libraries that do support Xbox 360 controllers are not cross platform.
 On some, hotplugging controllers is not supported.

 Jamepad has:
   - One library that supports all platforms (Windows, OSX, and Linux)